Gioele-M/coding-notes/JS breakdown/JSAPIinteractions.md

 ### app.js
 app.js stores the declaration of server (express()) and the info/operations that are going to be composing the API.
 Exports app

+!
+In here remember to declare endpoints for get, post, patch, etc...

 ```js
 const express = require('express')